-Question Answer Marks Guidance Question 1(d) Marks 4 Chile likely to have a lower death rate / Haiti is likely to have a higher death rate (1).
+Question Answer Marks Guidance 1(d) Explain how Chile's population structure differs from Haiti's population structure.
+4 Accept for the first and second points other relevant age ranges e.g. over 60, under 10.
+Logical explanation which might include: Chile has a higher proportion of its population aged over 65 / Haiti a lower proportion aged over 65 (1).
+Chile has a lower proportion of the population aged under 15 / Haiti has a higher proportion aged under 15 (1).
+Chile is likely to have a lower birth rate / Haiti is likely to have a higher birth rate (1).
+Chile likely to have a lower death rate / Haiti is likely to have a higher death rate (1).
 Chile's population pyramid indicates a relatively high level of development/high income country / Haiti's population pyramid indicates a relatively low level of development/low income country (1).
-Chile's population pyramid is less pyramid shaped / more stationary / constrictive / bulges out in the middle / more egg-shaped / Haiti's is more pyramid shaped / more expansive (1).
+Chile's population pyramid is less pyramid shaped / e.g. over 60, under 10.
+Accept longer life expectancy for lower death rate and shorter life expectancy for higher death rate.
+Note that each country overall has more females than males, so not a difference. more stationary / constrictive / bulges out in the middle / more egg-shaped / Haiti's is more pyramid shaped / more expansive (1).
 Lower dependency ratio in Chile / higher dependency ratio in Haiti (1).
 Higher proportion of population of working age in Chile / lower proportion of population of working age in Haiti (1).
 Higher population size in Chile / lower population size in Haiti (1).